 Spring Property Maintenance Checklist

 For tenants, property inspection is vital too.
 Maintenance helps keep costs down so rent prices don’t have to be raised.
 And for landlords and property managers, it means keeping asset values high and avoding big emergency bills and repairs.
 Any significant lapse in property maintenance could be costly.
 From porches to roofs to windows, and plumbing, you’re likely going to find issues when your inspector investigates more closely.

 Hire a Property Maintenance Company?

-You can hire a property maintenance company to handle the inspection and maintenance work on a monthly basis, or you could hire a local handyman, if available.
-From Denver to Chicago to Phoenix, and San Francisco, there’s many available.
-Today’s worker availability is tight, so landlords may find themselves doing repairs and maintenance, out of necessity in 2021.
+You can hire a property maintenance company to handle the inspection and conduct maintenance work on a monthly basis, or you could hire a local handyman, if available.
+From Denver to Chicago to Phoenix, and San Francisco, there are many available.
+Today’s worker availability is tight, so landlords may find themselves doing repairs and maintenance, out of necessity throughout 2021.

-Your reward for good maintenance is fewer expensive repairs and emergencies, happier tenants, and higher rents .
-This will look good when you prepare your income statements and report to a property investor.
+Your reward for good maintenance is fewer expensive repairs and emergencies and happier tenants.
+You’ll notice the difference when you prepare your income statements and report to a property investor.

 Ready to make ManageCasa your new property management home?

 Spring Maintenance Needs to Be Top of Mind

 If you keep your thoughts on tenant comfort and your property ROI, it helps to keep you focused on finding problems that could be hidden, and getting them fixed before it’s a serious issue.

 Exterior Inspection Tips